relm-us/relm-v4/README.md

 We recommend node 10.15.3 at the time of this writing.

-## Notes on the Refactor
+## Project Structure

-Currently, the code is undergoing a fairly large refactor from a monolithic app to more of an ECS (entity-component-system) style of modularization.
+The Relm engine uses a loose ECS (entit-component-system) style of code organization.
 We're using [stampit](https://stampit.js.org/) as a way to create Components that interact with each other when added to an Entity.

-If you want to get started understanding the code, check out `src/index2.html` for now.
-Eventually it will become `src/index.html`.
+If you want to get started understanding the code, check out `src/index.html`.

 Project structure: